criteo/criteo-api-java-sdk/sdks/marketingsolutions_preview/docs/ContactListStatisticsEntityV1Resource.md

 # ContactListStatisticsEntityV1Resource

-A class that represents an entity in a guild compliant way
+A class that represents a domain entity exposed by an API

 ## Properties